 “the chief purpose of the piece ………. is to assert that the king dominates the ordered world in the name of the gods and has defeated internal, and especially external, forces of disorder”.

-The Ancient Egyptians typically used palettes for grinding cosmetics, but this elaborate palette is too large and heavy to have been created for personal use and was a ritual object for use in a temple.
+The Ancient Egyptians typically used palettes for grinding cosmetics.
+Still, this elaborate palette is too large and heavy to have been created for personal use and was a ritual object for use in a temple.
 One theory is that it was used to grind cosmetics to adorn the statues of the gods.

 The decorative palettes of the late 4th millennium BCE are no longer used in that function and have become commemorative and ceremonial.
-They were usually made of siltstone originating from prefered quarries.
-Many of the palettes were found at Hierakonpolis, a centre of power in pre-dynastic Upper Egypt.
-After the unification of the country, the palettes eventually ceased to be used as tomb or grave goods.
+They were usually made of siltstone originating from preferred quarries.
+Many of the palettes were found at Hierakonpolis, a center of power in pre-dynastic Upper Egypt.
+After the unification of the country, the palettes eventually ceased to be used as a tomb or grave goods.

 - Is this 5,000-year-old artifact one of the first historical document in the world?

-- Does our modern world have any objects or practices that started with a functional use but have morphed into ritual and symbolism?
+- Does our modern world have any objects or practices that started with a practical use but have morphed into ritual and symbolism?